LostAndDead/Meta-Quest-Forensics-Documentation/docs/Analysis/artifacts/applications.md

 <details>
     <summary>com.facebook.horizon</summary>

     The Horizon app is the social hub for the Meta Quest 3.
 It allows users to connect with friends, join events, and discover new experiences.
 The app is designed to be a safe and welcoming space for users to interact with each other and explore the Meta Quest 3 ecosystem.

     ## Source: [MTP](/extraction/mtp)

     ### User Settings

-    The users settings for the Horizon app can be found in the `/Android/Data/com.facebook.horizon/Horizon` directory.
+    The user's settings for the Horizon app can be found in the `/Android/Data/com.facebook.horizon/Horizon` directory.
 The file `settings-socialvr.xml` contains the user's settings for the app.

     ### Cached Assets